aerospike/aerospike-lua-core/src/ldt/doc_lmap.md

 --
 -- What is LMAP ?
 --
--- The LMAP value is a new "particle type" that exists ONLY on the server.
 -- It is a complex type (it includes infrastructure that is used by -- server storage), so it can only be viewed or manipulated by Lua and C -- functions on the server.
 It is represented by a Lua MAP object that